andreasvc/dutchcoref/README.md

 Dutch coreference resolution & dialogue analysis
 ================================================
-An implementation of the Stanford Multi-Pass Coreference System.
+An implementation of the Stanford Multi-Pass Sieve Coreference System.

 Usage
 -----